 Exchange 2019 preferred architecture

-With each new release of Exchange Server for our on-premises customers we update our Preferred Architecture and discuss what changes we would like our customers to be aware of.
+With each new release of Exchange Server for our on-premises customers, we update our Preferred Architecture and discuss what changes we would like our customers to be aware of.
 Exchange Server 2013 brought us the first of the Preferred Architectures in modern Exchange history and was then followed with a refresh for Exchange Server 2016 by providing refinements for the changes that came with the 2016 release.
-With this update for Exchange Server 2019 we will iterate on the previous PA to take advantage of new technologies and improvements.
+With this update for Exchange Server 2019, we'll iterate on the previous PA to take advantage of new technologies and improvements.

 The preferred architecture

-The PA is the Exchange Server Engineering Team's best practice recommendation for what we believe is the optimum deployment architecture for Exchange Server 2019 in an on-premises environment.
+The PA is the Exchange Server Engineering Team's best practice recommendation for what we believe is the best deployment architecture for Exchange Server 2019 in an on-premises environment.

 While Exchange 2019 offers a wide variety of architectural choices for on-premises deployments, the architecture discussed here is the most scrutinized one.
-While there are other supported deployment architectures, they are not our recommended practice.
+While there are other supported deployment architectures, they aren't our recommended practice.

 The PA is designed with several business requirements in mind, such as the requirement that the architecture be able to:

 Include both high availability within the datacenter, and site resilience between datacenters